Overview for visitors to Belize City cruise port: anchoring and terminal. Things to do, shore excursions, sightseeing and how get around.

 Belize offers great outdoor activities both onland and in the Ocean some of which are ideal for those cruising with families including thrilling pursuits for the most adventurous.
 In the Belize City cruise port, you can also savor local flavors and cuisine and shop for duty-free jewelry and watches.
 Once again, it must be emphasized that Belize City is far from ideal for cruise passengers that enjoy exploring cruise ports on your own and/or on foot.

-Top highlights, sights and attractions
+Top attractions, sights and highlights

 Archeology and cultural: